Alliance Defending Freedom: Opposing abortion, birth control, and euthanasia

+ADF has long opposed abortion, and has litigated to restrict access to abortion and contraception in the US and in other countries.
+The ADF was a key participant in the 2022 case, Dobbs v.
+Jackson Women's Health Organization, that ended the Right to an abortion in the first 24 weeks and returning the power to the States to regulate abortion.

-The ADF also represents the Alliance for Hippocratic Medicine in Alliance for Hippocratic Medicine v.
+The ADF represents the Alliance for Hippocratic Medicine in Alliance for Hippocratic Medicine v.
 US Food and Drug Administration, a case where the plaintiff has challenged the U.S Food and Drug Agency's longstanding approval of mifepristone, a drug frequently used in medical abortion procedures.

-Another of its most notable legal battles was a 2014 case challenging the Affordable Care Act.
+One of its most notable legal battles was a 2014 case challenging the Affordable Care Act.
 In Burwell v.
-Hobby Lobby Stores, Inc., the Court ruled that the birth control mandate in employee-funded health plans when the company is "closely-held" was unconstitutional.
+Hobby Lobby Stores, Inc., the Court ruled that the birth control mandate in employee-funded health plans when the company is "closely-held" violated the Religious Freedom Restoration Act of 1993.
 The case set a precedent for allowing corporations and individuals to make religious claims for exemption from laws and regulations based on a religious freedom argument.
 The United States Supreme Court held that privately held corporations could be exempt from Affordable Care Act regulations if the owners asserted religiously objections, basing the decision on the Religious Freedom Restoration Act of 1993.
 The decision meant that many employers could decide not to cover contraceptives through their health insurance plans.

+In 2014, lawyers from the organization represented parents who wanted public schools to remove pages from a biology textbook that mentioned abortion and sexually transmitted diseases.